Vertigo

 When should I contact a medical professional for Vertigo?

-Contact your provider for an appointment if you have vertigo that does not go away or interferes with your daily activities.
+Contact your provider if you have vertigo that does not go away or interferes with your daily activities.
 If you have never had vertigo or if you have vertigo with other symptoms (such as double vision, slurred speech, or loss of coordination), call 911 or the local emergency number.

 What are the latest Vertigo Clinical Trials?